 Jonathan has long had an interest in the leading edges of photography and media.
-Through his Silicon Valley marketing strategy firm, The Artesian Network, his Team has produced many multimedia pieces including advertisements, product, web and demand generation pieces to assist new tech firm to explain their wares to the market in new and innovative ways.
+Through his Silicon Valley marketing strategy firm, The Artesian Network, his Team has produced many multimedia pieces including advertisements, product, web, and demand generation pieces to assist new tech firms to explain their wares to the market in new and innovative ways.
 Photography as an art form was always a peripheral interest.

 To learn more about the Artesian Network, please visit the site here.

 In 2012, Jonathan convinced his then bride, Blynn, to run an experiment and crowdsource wedding photographers to find one willing to engage in an Instagram-only wedding.
 At this time, the iPhone 4s was proving to be the first great camera phone and Instagram was just starting to take off.
 One of the core designers of Instagram itself, Cole Rise of the “Rise Filter” and original Instagram logo fame, stepped up to assist a wonderful local photographer, Kimberly A. (Thomas) Kimberlin in the shoot.
-Those considered really risky for such an event at the time, we were really pleased with the results and photos still remain posted today on sites such as Fstoppers.
+Though considered really risky for such an event at the time, everyone was really pleased with the results.
 The original Instagram blog went viral, and was amplified by hundreds of blogs and magazines internationally.
+The story and photos still remain posted today on sites such as Fstoppers.

-Within a year and with only 13 employees, Instagram was bought for $1B by Facebook and in the same year Eastman Kodak finally declared bankruptcy.
-It turned out to be a front-row seat to technology disruption in the art world.
+Within a year and with only 13 employees, Instagram was bought for $1B by Facebook and in the same year, Eastman Kodak finally declared bankruptcy.
+It turned out to be a front-row seat to technology disruption in the art technology world.

-Jonathan’s then 12-year-old son Kaden, quickly took to weekend photography projects with his Dad from the curiosity generated from this wedding experiment.
-Kaden’s interest photography and a new, separate interest robotics intersected when the pair began attaching GoPro® cameras to hand-built aircraft.
+Jonathan’s then 12-year-old son Kaden quickly took to weekend photography projects with his Dad from the curiosity generated from this wedding experiment.
+Kaden’s interest in photography and a new, separate interest in robotics intersected when the pair began attaching GoPro® cameras to hand-built aircraft.
 One of their “garage style” videos went viral and ended up as the opening montage at DroneCon in 2014 thanks to Twitter support from 3D Robotics founder Chris Anderson.
-The video is still live today, though these robotic features are now commonplace.
 Kaden's original video is still live today here on YouTube.